ec-benchmark-organizers/ec-benchmark/results/exercise-1/readme.md

 the EC benchmark to some new environmental contours.

 To do that you must
+ - clone / fork this repository
  - provide contour coordinates in the format that was specified for the EC benchmark,
- - save these coordinates in the folder 'contribution-10' and
+ - save these coordinates in the folder 'contribution-10' (the doe_john files are examples that you can overwrite) and
  - adapt the file settings.py .

 In settings.py